MellowYarker/FireMap/README.md

 			* After this a shell script is executed and it pushes the changes to github so you can access the same dictionaries that I can.
 	    * Once the *fails* list is large enough I'll write a program to find similarities that cause failures and I'll implement solutions in clean.py's reformat function.<br />

-* The legend needs improvement, I'll add a number line with icons explaining alarm levels.
+* The legend needs improvement, a number line with coloured circles depicting alarm levels needs to be added
-* **The idea is for it to use a *MVC* design.**
-	* Accept inputs in browser, run computations in a model (class or file of functions), then display the result in a view.<br />
-	* It'll work like this once I've completed the backend.
+* Some tweets say b/w in the text, which means "between".
+For example "Yonge St b/w Bloor/ college" which means "Yonge street between Bloor and college".
+Instead of getting a point in between I just picked one of the streets and removed the other.

 * I'll be adding more descriptive docstrings over time.
 The doctests in clean.py should give a pretty good intuition of what each function does.